googleprojectzero/fuzzilli/Docs/HowFuzzilliWorks.md

 ### Minimization
 Implementation: [Minimization/](https://github.com/googleprojectzero/fuzzilli/tree/main/Sources/Fuzzilli/Minimization) subdirectory

-The mutations that Fuzzilli performs all share a common aspect: they can only increase the size (the number of instructions) of a FuzzIL program, but never decrease it.
+The mutations that Fuzzilli performs all have one thing in common: they can only increase the size (the number of instructions) of a FuzzIL program, but never decrease it.
 As such, after many rounds of mutations, programs would eventually become too large to execute within the time limit.
 Moreover, if unnecessary features are not removed from interesting programs, the efficiency of future mutations degrades, as many mutations will be "wasted" mutating irrelevant code.
 As such, Fuzzilli requires a minimizer that removes unnecessary code from programs before they are inserted into the corpus.

 Minimization is conceptually simple: Fuzzilli attempts to identify and remove instructions that are not necessary to trigger the newly discovered coverage edges.
 In the simplest case, this means [removing a single instruction, then rerunning the program to see if it still triggers the new edges](https://github.com/googleprojectzero/fuzzilli/blob/main/Sources/Fuzzilli/Minimization/GenericInstructionReducer.swift).
 There are also a few specialized minimization passes.
 For example, there is an [inlining reducer](https://github.com/googleprojectzero/fuzzilli/blob/main/Sources/Fuzzilli/Minimization/InliningReducer.swift) which attempts to inline functions at their callsite.
 This is necessary since otherwise code patterns such as